galenframework/workshop-shopping-cart/README.md

 ===============

 Each iteration is represented as a git tag in this project.
 Just clone it and run ```git tag -n99``` to see all iterations.
+I have generated the overview for all iterations in here http://galenframework.github.io/workshop-shopping-cart/